xushuhere/Grocery-List/GroupProject/Docs/UseCaseModel.md

 * User opens application
 * User is viewing list of all available grocery lists
 * Application has edit button available
-* User selects edit
-* Application prompts user to specifiy which list to edit
-* User selects a single grocery list
+* User selects edit button next to list they want to make changes to
-* Application prompts user to rename list or delete list
+* Application prompts user to rename list
-* If user selects rename list:
 * User enters new name for grocery list
-	* User selects save
-* If user selects delete:
-	* Application confirms user wishes to delete specified list
-	* User confirms
-	* Grocery list is deleted
-* User is returned to the grocery list view
+* User is returned to the grocery list view with appropriate changes saved

 *Alternate Scenario:*

 * User opens application
 * User is viewing list of all available grocery lists
-* Application has edit button available
+* Application has delete button available
-* User selects edit
-* Application prompts user to specifiy which list to edit
-* User selects a single grocery list
+* User selects delete button next to list they want to remove
-* Application prompts user to rename list or delete list
+* Application confirms user wants to delete list
-* If user selects rename list:
-	* User enters new name for grocery list
-	* User selects save
-* If user selects delete:
-	* Application confirms user wishes to delete specified list
+* User confirms they want to delete list
-	* User selects cancel
-	* Grocery list is not deleted
-* User is returned to the grocery list view
+* User is returned to the grocery list view with appropriate list removed from the list

 *Alternate Scenario 2:*

 * User opens application
 * User is viewing list of all available grocery lists
 * Application has edit button available
-* User selects edit
-* Application prompts user to specifiy which list to edit
-* User selects a single grocery list
+* User selects edit button next to list they want to make changes to
-* Application prompts user to rename list or delete list
+* Application prompts user to rename list
-* If user selects rename list:
 * User does not enter new name for grocery list
-	* User selects save
-	* Grocery list maintains original list name
-* If user selects delete:
-	* Application confirms user wishes to delete specified list
-	* User confirms
-	* Grocery list is deleted
-* User is returned to the grocery list view
+* User is returned to the grocery list view with no changes made to list name